 Chief Rausch served on the Knoxville Police Department Special Operations Squad (SWAT Team) from 1997 to 2007.

 Chief Rausch is a member of the International Law Enforcement Educators and Trainer's Association (Charter Member), the Police Benevolent Association, the Fraternal Order of Police, the FBI National Academy Associates, the Police Executive Research Forum, the International Association of Chief's of Police, and the Tennessee Association of Chief's of Police.

-Chief Rausch is involved with numerous organizations in Knoxville.
-He was a member of the Committee that developed the Ten Year Plan to End Chronic Homelessness in Knoxville and Knox County and server on the Advisory Board during the implementation of the plan.
-He served from 2006 through 2011as a member of the Board of Directors for the Volunteer Ministry Center.
-He currently serves on the Board of Directors for the Mental Health Association of East Tennessee, the Family Justice Center Board, the Boys and Girls Clubs of East Tennessee Corporate Board, the Knoxville Knox County E-911 Board, the UT Institute for Public Service LEIC Board, the Metropolitan Drug Commission Board, the South College Criminal Justice Community Advisory Board, the Junior League of Knoxville Community Advisory Board, the Knoxville Public Safety Foundation Board, and is the District 2 Board Member for the Tennessee Association of Chief's of Police Board of Directors, where he also serves as Co-chair of the Leadership and Membership Committee.
+Chief Rausch is involved with numerous organizations in the Knoxville community.
+He was a member of the Committee that developed the Ten Year Plan to End Chronic Homelessness in Knoxville and Knox County and served on the Advisory Board during the implementation of the plan.
+He currently serves on the Board of Directors for the Mental Health Association of East Tennessee, the Family Justice Center Board, the Boys and Girls Clubs of the Tennessee Valley Corporate Board, the Knoxville Knox County E-911 Board, the UT Institute for Public Service LEIC Board, the Metropolitan Drug Commission Board, the South College Criminal Justice Community Advisory Board, the Junior League of Knoxville Community Advisory Board, the Knoxville Public Safety Foundation Board, the Volunteer Ministry Center Board of Directors, the Appalachian High Intensity Drug Trafficking Area Board of Directors, and is the 2nd Vice President for the Tennessee Association of Chiefs of Police Board of Directors.